 The Best Netflix Original Movies of 2019

-The first quarter of Netflix Original movies has been mixed.
-Dan Gilroy’s much anticipated supernatural thriller Velvet Buzzsaw, satirising artistic creation, starring Jake Gyllenhaal, is a hollow and superficial mess that has a preposterous narrative which gets funnier as the supernatural element kicks in.
-Jonas Akerland’s slam-bam action thriller, Polar, starring Mads Mikkelsen (Popular for his role as Dr Hannibal Lectar in Hannibal) was disappointing as well.
+In the first half, the original content quality has been mixed.
+Dan Gilroy’s highly anticipated supernatural thriller Velvet Buzzsaw, satirising artistic creation, and starring Jake Gyllenhaal, is a hollow and superficial mess that has an absurd narrative which only gets funnier as the supernatural element kicks in.
+Jonas Akerland’s slam-bam action thriller Polar, starring Mads Mikkelsen (popular for his role as Dr Hannibal Lectar in Hannibal) was disappointing as well.

-Here are the Best Netflix movies of 2019 that I have loved.
-The list will be constantly updated with the deserving Netflix movies.
+Here are the Best Netflix Original Movies of 2019 that I have loved.

 Fyre | Chris Smith | Documentary

 Fyre is an embodiment of ideas and lessons.
-You choose what you want to see in it and, importantly, learn from it.
-It’s a terrific character study of a person swindles everyone, from a young techie to smart investors, with his calm demeanour and charming personality.
-He lies, even when he is sinking, he is incompetent and an ignorant who makes Bernie Ebbers look mediocre.
-Even in the moment of failure realization, he won’t up.
-He is either overconfident about his ability or a completely insane person.
-Chris Smith captures the failure quite beautifully but the lingering horror of financial failure due to the stubborn attitude of an egomaniac makes it spooky.
+You choose what you want to see, and importantly, learn, from it.
+It’s a terrific character study of a person that swindles everyone from a young techie to smart investors, with his calm demeanour and charming personality.

 All in my Family | Hao Wu | Documentary